QRXqrx/poco-oopsla25-major/README.md

 # Artifacts of PoCo (OOPSLA'25)

+OOPSLA'2425 Submission: *Peeling off the Cocoon: Unveiling Suppressed Golden Seeds for Mutational Greybox Fuzzing*

+PoCo is a technique that aims at enhancing modern coverage-based seed selection (CSS) techniques, such as `afl-cmin`, by gradually removing obstacle conditional statements and conducting deeper seed selection.

-This repository contains the current version of PoCo's artifact.
+This repository/package contains the current version of PoCo's artifact.
 The artifact includes (1) all source code of the PoCo prototype, (2) intermediate and final data of PoCo experiments, and (3) key scripts for conducting experiments and data analyses.
+All artifacts and updates can be found at the [anonymous repository](https://anonymous.4open.science/r/poco-oopsla25-major-FB39).

+Note that our submission is under a Major revision and some of the artifacts are still under constructions :construction:.

 **P.S.
 The Name Changing History**
 - PoC -> Poff -> PoCo